High Frequency Nonlinear Response of Superconducting Cavity-Grade Nb surfaces: II. EXPERIMENTAL SETUP

-\textit{Experimental Setup:} The magnetic write head inside a conventional hard disk drive is a true engineering marvel.
-Nearly 1000 processing steps are needed to fabricate one \cite{APSwriter_pres}, but once finished a write head can produce $B_{RF}\approx600mT$ RF magnetic field localized to $\approx100nm$ length scale \cite{SeagateInfo}.
+The magnetic write head inside a conventional hard disk-drive is a true engineering marvel.
+Nearly 1000 processing steps are needed to fabricate one \cite{APSwriter_pres}, but once finished a write head can produce $B_{RF}\approx600$-$mT$ rf magnetic field localized to an approximately $100$-$nm$ length scale \cite{SeagateInfo}.
 In this experiment, a Seagate perpendicular magnetic writer head is attached to a cryogenic XYZ positioner and used in a scanning probe fashion.
-Electrical contacts were made by directly soldering SMA coaxial connectors to the pads on the end of the writer probe transmission line (See Fig. S1 in supplementary material \cite{Supp}).
+Electrical contacts are made by directly soldering SMA coaxial connectors to the pads on the end of the writer probe transmission line (see Fig. S1 in the Supplemental Material \cite{Supp,TinkhamBCSGap,cyrot_ginzburg-landau_1973,aranson_dynamics_2001,Sorensen,Vinokur,TaminThesis}).
 Probe characterization results and other details can be found in \cite{tai_nonlinear_2011, tai_nanoscale_2013, tai_near-field_2014, tai_nanoscale_2015}.
 A microwave source is connected to the probe by coaxial cables (Fig. \ref{ExperimentalSetup}(a)).
-The probe is in contact with the sample which is located on the cold plate of an Entropy 4K L-series cryostat with a base temperature of 2.8K.
-The probe produces a RF magnetic field perpendicular to the sample surface.
-The sample is in the superconducting state, so to maintain the Meissner state a screening current is induced on the surface(Fig. \ref{ExperimentalSetup}(b)).
-This current generates a response magnetic field which is coupled back to the same probe, creates a propagating signal on the attached transmission line structure, and is measured with a spectrum analyzer at room temperature.
-Since superconductors are intrinsically nonlinear \cite{xu_nonlinear_1995}, both linear and nonlinear responses to an applied RF magnetic field are expected.
-To improve the signal to noise ratio, stray nonlinear signals produced by the amplifiers and the spectrum analyzer itself have to be suppressed.
+The probe is in contact with the sample, which is located on the cold plate of an Entropy 4K L-series cryostat with a base temperature of 2.8K.
+The probe produces a rf magnetic field perpendicular to the sample surface.
+The sample is in the superconducting state, so to maintain the Meissner state, a screening current is induced on the surface(Fig. \ref{ExperimentalSetup}(b)).
+This current generates a response magnetic field that is coupled back to the same probe, creates a propagating signal on the attached transmission line structure, and is measured with a spectrum analyzer at room temperature.
+Since superconductors are intrinsically nonlinear \cite{xu_nonlinear_1995}, both linear and nonlinear responses to an applied rf magnetic field are expected.
+To improve the signal-to-noise ratio, stray nonlinear signals produced by the amplifiers and the spectrum analyzer itself have to be suppressed.
 For example, high pass filters are installed between the probe and spectrum analyzer in order to block the fundamental input frequency signal from reaching the spectrum analyzer and producing nonlinear signals \cite{lee_microwave_2005,mircea_phase-sensitive_2009,tai_nonlinear_2011,tai_nanoscale_2013,tai_near-field_2014,tai_nanoscale_2015}.
-Measurements are performed at a fixed input frequency while the temperature of the sample and applied RF field amplitude are varied.
-No external DC magnetic field is applied.
+Measurements are performed at a fixed input frequency while the temperature of the sample and applied rf field amplitude are varied.
+No external dc magnetic field is applied.
 The entire setup is shielded from external magnetic field by a cylindrical superconducting shield installed around the coldest enclosure of the cryostat.
-The present microscope is an upgrade of an older generation setup reported in \cite{tai_nonlinear_2011, tai_nanoscale_2013, tai_near-field_2014, tai_nanoscale_2015}.
-The newer generation magnetic write heads are able to induce stronger and more localized RF magnetic fields on the sample.
-A new cryogen-free cryostat enables collection of more data and detailed examination of a wide variety of bulk and thin film Nb samples from different sample growers.
+The present microscope is an upgrade of an older-generation setup reported in Refs. \cite{tai_nonlinear_2011, tai_nanoscale_2013, tai_near-field_2014, tai_nanoscale_2015}.
+The newer-generation magnetic write heads are able to induce stronger and more localized rf magnetic fields on the sample.
+A new cryogen-free cryostat enables collection of more data and detailed examination of a wide variety of bulk and thin- film Nb samples from different sample growers.